oven-sh/bun/README.md

 ## What is Bun?

 > **​​Bun is still under development.** Use it to speed up your development workflows or run simpler production code in resource-constrained environments like serverless functions.
 We're working on more complete Node.js compatibility and integration with existing frameworks.
-Join the [Discord](https://bun.sh/discord) and watch the [GitHub repository](https://github.com/oven-sh/bun) to keeps tabs on future releases.
+Join the [Discord](https://bun.sh/discord) and watch the [GitHub repository](https://github.com/oven-sh/bun) to keep tabs on future releases.

 Bun is an all-in-one toolkit for JavaScript and TypeScript apps.
 It ships as a single executable called `bun​`.